Belfast Community Network

 4. Positive Youth Development (wellbeing model)

-BASS supports many elderly residents of our community.
+Belfast Active Senior Support (BASS) - BASS supports many elderly residents of our community.
 We run several programmes as well as one on one support.

-We offer a service for essential shopping for elderly from the Belfast area.
+Weekly Shopping - We offer a service for essential shopping for elderly from the Belfast area.
 We pick up from home at 9.30am and take people to shop for essential items like groceries or chemist supplies.
 We sometimes stope for a cuppa and then drop off back home by 12.30pm.
 Bookings are essential, and a donation of $5 is appreciated to cover costs.

-Every Thursday during the school term from 11am in our hall, our staff and lovely volunteers cook a meal for our community.
+Kai on Sheldon - Every Thursday during the school term from 11am in our hall, our staff and lovely volunteers cook a meal for our community.
 The hot meals are different every week and use a variety of fresh healthy food.
-We have updated our prices for 2024:
+We have updated our prices for 2024: $3 per person or $5 per couple for a one course meal.
+Our special occasion meals such as Matariki, the last meal each term and Christmas will be: $5 per person or $8 per couple for a two-course meal.
+This gathering is open for anyone to attend and occasionally there are also afternoon activities including crafts, games or a speaker.

-Once a term we go on an outing.
+Holiday Outings - Once a term we go on an outing.
 The usual cost is $10 – $15 and includes lunch and transport.
 Please get in touch with Debbie 022 639 2428, for more information.

-The lovely Sarah from Toe Toe Footcare is a registered nurse and will look after your feet.
-General check up and nail trimming. $40 per session, and bookings essential.
+Foot Clinic - The lovely Sarah from Toe Toe Footcare is a registered nurse and will look after your feet.
+General checkup and nail trimming. $40 per session, and bookings essential.
 This clinic is held at BCN once a month on a Thursday.
 If you are a Belfast resident, we currently have funding available to subsidise the cost down to $10 per session.
+For dates and bookings please phone Sarah on: (03) 313 1900 or 021 0224 9443

 AN EXCITING PROGRAMME FOR YEAR 7 TO YEAR 9's